TomaiMoneyhon/VCVMCP/docs/api_documentation.md

 ## Future Developments

-Sprint 2 has implemented the subscription and lifecycle management functionality.
-In upcoming Sprints:

-- Sprint 3 will define the message structure and implement serialization.
+- Sprint 3 (current) has implemented the message structure and serialization functionality.
-- Sprint 4 will implement the publish/receive functionality.
+- Sprint 4 will implement the publish/receive functionality, allowing providers to publish messages and subscribers to receive them.

-Until then, the `onMCPMessage` callback won't be called, as message dispatch hasn't been implemented yet.
+When Sprint 4 is complete, the `onMCPMessage` callback will be called when messages are published to subscribed topics.